tytydraco/yessleep/out/An_Invasive_Species.md

 I shouted aloud, nearly dropping the light.

 His eyes were closed.
-He was still hanging, serenely swinging in place just as the deer had.
+He was still hanging, serenely swinging in place just as the deer had been.
 The shock of his ascent seemed to have knocked him unconscious.
 Examining his limp body, I caught sight of that same luminous, glittering rope ensnaring his left leg in thick coils.
 Whatever happened, I wasn’t touching that stuff again.
 Instead, I grabbed both of Dan’s arms and pulled.

 The rope had some give, or else whatever it was attached to bowed slightly as I tried in vain to yank my friend free.

 “Come on, son-of-a…” I pulled with my entire body weight, only letting up when I heard something in Dan’s shoulder pop.
-Sore, bruised and bloody, I paused in my work, staring up at the black, endless canopy.
+Sore, bruised and bloody, I paused in my work to stare up at the endless canopy.
 I felt something like guilt.
 For Dan’s shoulder, probably.
-Or else, for bringing us into these godforsaken woods to begin with.
+Or else, for bringing us into these cursed woods to begin with.
 I didn’t know.
 I just wanted to go home.

 Something dripped from Dan’s peaceful face onto mine.
 Sweat, I thought at first.
 It was strangely sweet, cloyingly so.
 Like the scent of some strange fruit or flower.
 Dan’s arms were sticky, too.
 As I went to adjust my grip, my hands began to sting again.
 No. Not him too.